 I conducted my audit in accordance with the Auditor-General Auditing Standards, which incorporate the Australian Auditing Standards.
-My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.
+My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial report section of my report.

-I am independent of the entity in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Australia.
+I am independent of the entity in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to my audit of the financial report in Australia.
 I have also fulfilled my other ethical responsibilities in accordance with the Code and the Auditor-General Auditing Standards.

 I am also independent of the company in accordance with the auditor independence requirements of the Corporations Act 2001, and confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of the company, would be in the same terms if given to the directors as at the time of this auditor's report.